open-rmf/rmf_traffic_editor/rmf_traffic_editor/README.md

 ### Generating Custom Thumbnails

-Model thumbnails are used in `traffic_editor`.
+Model thumbnails are used in `rmf_traffic_editor`.
 To generate a thumbnail, a simple working example is shown here to generate a `SUV`:
 ```bash
 # Run as gz plugin, set --a for help options printout
 gzserver -s libthumbnail_generator.so empty.world --input ~/.gazebo/models/SUV/model.sdf --output .